mynodebtc/mynode_docs/docs/lightning/rtl.md

 ### Opening a Channel

-Before you can spend Bitcoin via the Lighting network, you first have to open a Lightning channel to another node.
-And, you must first connect to a chosen lightning node as a "peer" before you can open a channel to it.
-A good place to find potential peers/channels is [here](https://1ml.com/node?order=channelcount&active=true).
+To spend bitcoins on the Lightning network, one must first find peers on the network and open a channel with them.
+Peers can be trusted friends or complete strangers.
+[1ML.com](https://1ml.com/node?order=channelcount&active=true) or the myNode Telegram channel are good places to find peers.

 When you have selected another lightning node to connect to, click on "Lightning" in the RTL navigation panel, then click on "Peers/Channels".
 Under the "Connections" heading, find and click on "Peers" as shown: